pologrp/polo/docs/getting-started/setup.rst

 Setting Up
 ==========

-In this section, we will cover how to download, and install ``polo`` from source, or use the prebuilt multi-architecture Docker_ images.
-The commands given in this section are valid ``bash`` commands, and they should work on Unix-like systems as well as Windows [#f1]_.
+In this section, we will cover how to download and install ``polo`` from source, or use the prebuilt multi-architecture Docker_ images.
+The commands given in this section are valid ``bash`` commands and they should work on Unix-like systems as well as Windows [#f1]_.

 .. _Docker: https://www.docker.com/